rancher/tf-rancher-up/recipes/upstream/digitalocean/rke/README.md

 export TF_VAR_do_token=dop_v1_xxxxxxxxx
 ```
 - Alternatively, you can uncomment `do_token` in `terraform.tfvars` and input the required auth token there.
-- Modify the `ssh_key_name` variable to contain the name of a public ssh key stored in DigitalOcean and the `ssh_private_key_path` variable to contain the local path to it's private key.
+- Set `create_ssh_key_pair` to `true` to generate a new ssh keypair for ssh connections.
+Alternatively, specify a pre-existing key pair for ssh connections using the `ssh_private_keyfile` and `ssh_public_keyfile` inputs.
 - If an HA cluster need to be deployed, change the `instance_count` variable to 3 or more.
 - Modify the `user_tag` variable so that it contains your first initial and last name.
 - There are more optional variables which can be tweaked under `terraform.tfvars`.

 **NOTE** you may need to use ` terraform init -upgrade` to upgrade provider versions

-Execute the below commands to start deployment.
+- Execute the below commands to start deployment.

 ```bash
 terraform init